 2. Don’t rule out by-products or grains.

-Chicken and meat by-products get a bad rap, thanks to companies that claim “real chicken” or “real meat” ingredients are better.
-The terms “by-product” or “by-product meal” refer to ground-up parts of the animal carcass, including bones and organs.
+Chicken and meat byproducts get a bad rap, thanks to companies that claim “real chicken” or “real meat” ingredients are better.
+The terms “by-product” and “by-product meal” refer to ground-up parts of the animal carcass, including bones and organs.
 But they can be very nutritious, Sanderson says -- even more nutritious than the muscle meat that we, as humans, enjoy.

 If you do think your pal might be allergic to something in her food, don’t make a diagnosis yourself.
 Ask your veterinarian how to figure out exactly which ingredient to avoid.

 3. Premium isn’t always better.